 Now, when you scale the height or width, the picture enlarges proportionately:

 Related: How to Create Stick On Picture Effect

-Many presenters enlarge the image by dragging the handles on the right or bottom of the images.
-To ensure that the picture ratio is maintained, it is always better drag the image from the corners.
+Many presenters tend to enlarge an image by dragging the handles on the right or bottom of the image.
+This leads to the picture getting distorted.

 A simple solution is to hold the Control Key while dragging the image from the corners.

 These 2 options help you place the picture as part of the slide.

 However, if you want to fill the entire slide with the picture, you need a different technique.

 How to re-size picture to fit entire slide: